Generic Name: dinoprostone topical (DYE no PROS tone TOP ik al)

 if you have ever had a difficult labor or delivery of a previous child.

-To make sure you can safely use dinoprostone topical, tell your doctor if you have any of these other conditions:
+To make sure dinoprostone is safe for you, tell your doctor if you have ever had:

 if you are 30 years or older; or